Lanrycole/cloudstorage/README.md

 ### The Front-End
-The front end is developers using HTML, CSS, Boostrap and JQuery.
+The front end is developed using Vue JS.
 The HTMl contain form fields, modal forms, success and error message elements, as well as styling and functional components.
 It also used a Thymeleaf attributes to supply the back-end data and functionality described by the following individual page requirements:

 1. Login page
  - Everyone should be allowed access to this page, and users can use this page to login to the application.